 - Stay consistent with the methodology and scope.

-- Prioritize findings related to security risks.
+- Prioritize findings related to security risks and remediation steps.

 Qualities of a Good Assessment Report

 - Open with a strong executive summary that a non-technical reader can understand.

 - Provide meaningful analysis, instead of merely presenting the output of assessment tools.

 - Include the figures to support your analysis, placing non-critical information in the appendix.

 - Craft a professional, easy-to-follow look.

 - Offer remediation guidance beyond merely pointing out security problems.

 - Find and fix your typos.
 Ask for help, if you can.

 - Structure the report in logical sections to accommodate the different types of readers.